tirelt/LetsGetKrabby/README.md

 cargo run # to run the project, it also recompiles if needed
-cargo check # to quickly check if the projects compiles without producin gthe executable cargo build --release # slower compile time but faster run time
+cargo check # to quickly check if the projects compiles without producin gthe executable cargo build --release # slower compile time but faster run time cargo doc --open # to open the doc of the crates in dependencies
 ```
 ### Crate